 Hominy We welcomed James Beard award-winner Robert Stehling of Hominy Grill to Lantern for a special evening.

-Robert began his cooking career in Chapel Hill working with Bill Neal at Crook’s Corner before finding his way with his wife Nunally Kersh to Charleston.
+Robert began his cooking career in Chapel Hill, working with Bill Neal at Crook’s Corner before finding his way with his wife Nunally Kersh to Charleston.
 In 1997, they opened what has become one of the most beloved restaurants in the south.
-The dinner began with cocktails and snacks and continued with 5 courses of Hominy Grill flavor.
-The menu featured both North and South Carolina ingredients and was paired with wines from Jon-David Headrick’s small, progressive producers of the Loire Valley.
+The dinner began with cocktails and snacks and continued with five courses of Hominy Grill flavor.
+The menu featured North and South Carolina ingredients and was paired with wines from Jon-David Headrick’s small, progressive producers of the Loire Valley.